farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-3-Interchangable-Dependencies.md

 }
 ```

-Great testability tends to be one of the first benefits of DI.
+Great testability tends to be one of the first benefits of Dependency Inversion.

 ## Conclusion